Caltrop256/signal-discord-r9k-bot/README.md

 ### Implementation-Details
 Since there are no official specifications for how an R9K moderation system should operate and due to some of Discord's own quirks this R9K implementation might differ from others.
-Below
+You will find a description about how the bot behaves below:

 #### Text
+Anything that isn't an attachment, an embed, or a system message is considered text.

 ##### Regular-Text
 The bot only tries to compare the most important aspect of the text content, which is why it completely ignores